Testing & Travel To The Ship

 Which vaccines are accepted?
 What proof do I need?

-All guests 16 years of age and over departing prior to July 31, 2021, and all guests 12 years of age and over departing August 1, 2021 and later, must present proof of vaccination of an FDA-recommended and/or WHO-recommended vaccination at least 14 days prior to their embarkation date.
-Children under the age of 16 (or under the age of 12 for departures after August 1, 2021) will be permitted to travel in accordance with Lindblad Expeditions Protocols.
-Vaccination cards showing proof of FDA-recommended and/or WHO-recommended vaccines are acceptable.
+All guests 12 years of age and over must present proof of full vaccination of an FDA-authorized and/or WHO-authorized vaccination at least 14 days prior to their embarkation date.
+For Antarctica departures, all guests must be fully vaccinated in order to participate.
+Full vaccination is 14 days past the final dose of a vaccine.
+Children under the age of 12 will be permitted to travel in accordance with Lindblad Expeditions Protocols.
+Vaccination cards showing proof of FDA-authorized and/or WHO-authorized vaccines are acceptable.

 If I’m vaccinated, why do I still need to wear a mask?